giry-dev/mangrove-docs/docs/terms/wants.md

 hoverText: The volume of tokens an offer wants in exchange of the full volume of promised (or given) tokens.
 ---

-The volume of tokens an offer _wants_ in exchange of the full volume of promised (or %given|gives%) tokens.
+The volume of tokens an offer _wants_ in exchange of the full volume of promised (or %%given|gives%%) tokens.

 :::caution